dbeilin/VMware-VM-Cloner/README.md

 - Start VM after creation: You can choose wether you want to start the VMs upon creation.
 Generally recommended.

 ![after filling out info](https://i.imgur.com/rM2PPgY.png)

+##Changes
+Make sure you change any settings to your environment.
+For example, under line 436, change the datacenter name to whatever you'll be using :)